Idayat8703/news-trending-cli-app/README.md

-# NewsTrending

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/news_trending`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+# Welcome to News Trending

+Welcome to your News Trending gem!

+I know most people need information about what's going on the world and being able to have it at your finger tips.
+I created a gem that would be able to provide you with trending news from politics all the way to sports.
+Its important to have this on the go and getting to see what happen everyday.

+This gem scraps information from the NYT website and from different section.
+It returns the most trending article with a summary and a link for the full article.

 ## Installation